Dr. Ashani Ranathunga

 Qualifications

-- Postgraduate Certificate in Academic Practice (PGCAP)
+- Postgraduate Certificate in Academic Practice (PGCAP), University of Leeds, UK

 - PhD in Geotechnical Engineering, Monash University, Australia